shossa3/AmpML/README.md

 # Training

 The data is split into training and testing sets.
 Using the train_test_split function from Scikit.
 The adam optimizer is used to adapt the learning rate of the gradient descent process.
+The loss function is categorical crossentropy and metric used is accuracy.

 The distribution count of occurence of the different diseases shows that COPD is the most frequent diagnosis.